godotengine/godot-docs/tutorials/scripting/pausing_games.rst

 but it might be desirable that some menus and animations continue working.

-Implementing a fine-grained control for what can be paused (and what can not) is a lot of work, so a simple framework for pausing is provided in Godot.
+Implementing a fine-grained control for what can be paused (and what cannot) is a lot of work, so a simple framework for pausing is provided in Godot.

 How pausing works